+Abstract.
 A model for two-phase pipeline flow is presented, with evaporation and condensation modelled using a relaxation source term based on statistical rate theory.
 The model is solved numerically using a Godunov splitting scheme, making it possible to solve the hyperbolic fluid-mechanic equation system and the relaxation term separately.
 The hyperbolic equation system is solved using the multi-stage (MUSTA) finite volume scheme.
 The stiff relaxation term is solved using two approaches: One based on the Backward Euler method, and one using a time-asymptotic scheme.
-The results from these two methods are presented and compared for a CO_2 pipeline depressurization case.
+The results from these two methods are presented and compared for a $CO_2$ pipeline depressurisation case.

-Keywords: hyperbolic conservation laws; relaxation; splitting methods; phase transfer; exponential integrator
+Keywords: hyperbolic conservation laws; relaxation; splitting methods.